ScerIO/packages.dart/packages/extension/README.md

 DateTime(2017, 3, 5).isSameWeek(DateTime(2017, 3, 6));

-/// Tomorrow at same hour / minute / second than now DateUtils.tomorrow;
+/// Tomorrow at same hour / minute / second than now DateExtension.tomorrow;

-/// Yesterday at same hour / minute / second than now DateUtils.yesterday;
+/// Yesterday at same hour / minute / second than now DateExtension.yesterday;

 /// Current date (Same as [Date.now])
-DateUtils.today;
+DateExtension.today;

 // Returns a [DateTime] for each day the given range.
-DateUtils.daysInRange(startDate, endDate); // List of dates
+DateExtension.daysInRange(startDate, endDate); // List of dates

 /// Other methods
 date.firstDayOfWeek;